-For the 2022-23 academic year, the Sociology Department's Director of Graduate Studies (DGS) is Laura Miller (Fall semester) and Gowri Vijayakumar (Spring semester).
+For the 2023-24 academic year, the Sociology Department's Director of Graduate Studies (DGS) is Gowri Vijayakumar.
 The DGS is the faculty member responsible for chairing the Graduate Committee and supervising the implementation of graduate policies.
 The DGS represents the Department to the Graduate School of Arts and Sciences.